euab/jager/README.md

 Throughout this guide I'm going to use `!` as the prefix.
 Replace this with your server's prefix.

 To get help with a command type `!help <command name>` and the bot will show you the arguments to pass along with the command.

-## An important message
-# DON'T SELF HOST THIS BOT